ZahidulKowsik/zahid.github.io/index.md

 published: true
 ---

 Zahidul Haque is a prospective graduate student for Fall 2024.
 He graduated with a Bachelor of Science in Mechanical Engineering from Rajshahi University of Engineering and Technology (RUET).
-He is intrigued by research and innovation in the intersection of Renewable Energy and Machine Learning.
+He is intrigued by research and innovation in the intersection of Mechanical Engineering and Machine Learning.

 **Professional Experience**
 - Internship, [BPDB](https://bpdb.gov.bd/){:target="_blank"} (2022): I have gained practical knowledge of power generation, transmission, and distribution systems during my one-month industrial attachment at the Bangladesh Power Development Board.
 I have visited and observed the operation and maintenance of the Barapukuria Coal Mining Limited and the Barapukuria Coal Power Plant in Dinajpur.